-This Draft Initial Study has been prepared for the project and is being circulated for public review and comment for 30 days between July 2, 2021 and August 3, 2021.
-The Notice of Availability for this Draft Initial Study has been distributed to the federal, state, regional, and local agencies and elected officials as well as interested groups, organizations, and individuals, as listed in Chapter 6, Distribution List.
-SBCTA will host an open-house style public meeting to discuss important concerns and design features as well as potential social, economic, and environmental effects related to the project.
-Due to COVID-19, the public meeting will be held virtually.
-The public meeting will include a separate channel for Spanish speakers and a call-in number for people without internet.
-The date for the public meeting is July 15, 2021.
+The Draft Initial Study was prepared for the project and circulated for public review and comment for 32 days between July 2, 2021 and August 3, 2021.
+The Notice of Availability for the Draft Initial Study was distributed to the federal, state, regional, and local agencies and elected officials as well as interested groups, organizations, and individuals, as listed in Chapter 6, Distribution List.
+A Notice of Intent to Adopt a Mitigated Negative Declaration was published in the San Bernardino Sun newspaper and La Prensa, a Spanish language newspaper, on July 2, 2021.
+The public notice informed the public of the locations where the Draft Initial Study was available for review, the start and end dates of the public review period, date and time of the virtual public meeting, and how to submit comments on the Draft Initial Study.
+Additionally, a Notice of Completion was transmitted to the State Clearinghouse on July 2, 2021.

+SBCTA hosted an open-house style public meeting to discuss the project.
+Due to COVID-19, the public meeting was held virtually.
+The public meeting included a separate channel for Spanish speakers and a call-in number for individuals without internet access.
+The public meeting occurred on July 15, 2021 from 6:00 p.m. to 7:00 p.m.